zacanger/niddesa/text/mahaniddesa-from-chinese/16-chinese-google.md

 the nose... the tongue... the body... the mind, the colors... the sounds... the smells... the tastes... the touches[...
-Dhamma]...home...group (congregation)...dwelling...benefit...famous...praise...happiness...clothing...food...housing...the patient's needs and medical necessities...the world of desire... …Material Realm...
+Dhamma]...home...group (congregation)...dwelling...benefit...famous...praise...happiness...clothing...food...housing...the patient's needs and medical necessities...the world of desire... ...Material Realm...
 Invisible Realm...
 Desire to have...
 Material to have...
 Colorless to have...
 Want to have...
 No want to have...
 Not want to have...
 One aggregate has...
 Four aggregates have...
 Five aggregates have ...The past...the